 I also own ten stocks in a taxable account at M1 Finance.
 I invest $500 per month in these ten stocks and reinvest all the dividends.
 M1 Finance holdings are marked with an asterisks * in the table below.
 Read my M1 Finance review to understand how pie investing works.

-Here’s current taxable dividend portfolio (mobile users, scroll right):
+Here’s current taxable dividend portfolio as of October 31st, 2019 (mobile users, scroll right):

 Forward 12-Month Investment Income (F12MII, aka Forward Passive Income)